WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-14-list-every-sf-symbol-in-code.md

 **Is iterating 7,000 symbols slow?** `allCases` is an array of enum cases; rendering is lazy via `LazyVGrid`/`List`.
 Filtering 7,000 short strings is trivial on-device.

-**Will the list include symbols added in the latest iOS?** It includes whatever the package's generated catalog contains — bump the dependency after a new SF Symbols release and the new symbols are in `allCases` automatically.
-See [keeping up with new SF Symbols]({{ '/blog/keeping-up-with-new-sf-symbols/' | relative_url }}).
+**Will the list include symbols added in the latest iOS?** It includes whatever the package's generated catalog contains — bump the dependency after a new SFSymbols release and the new symbols are in `allCases` automatically.
+See [keeping up with new SFSymbols]({{ '/blog/keeping-up-with-new-sf-symbols/' | relative_url }}).

 ---